 Healthcare offices that use cloud-based solutions are especially at risk since the systems require a constant Internet connection, and the Internet is the conduit for ransomware and malware designed to access and steal patient data.

-Security experts are predicting for 2017 the destruction of critical infrastucture and increased data theft that leverage glaring security holes created by Internet of Things (IoT) and increasing Distributed Delay of Services (DDoS) attacks like those that brought brought down the Dyn Domain Name System and high-profile Web domains across the U.S. in 2016.
+Security experts are predicting for 2017 the destruction of critical infrastucture and increased data theft that leverage glaring security holes created by Internet of Things (IoT) and increasing Distributed Delay of Services (DDoS) attacks like those that brought down the Dyn Domain Name System and high-profile Web domains across the U.S. in 2016.

 Practice leaders can and should train staff to avoid “phishing” schemes, but even tech-savvy corporations and government agencies with huge cybersecurity budgets fall victim to data theft.
 And sophisticated crimefighting organizations like the FBI are helpless to stop it.